 Psychological Effects of Hearing Loss in Teens

 Hearing loss among teens has been on the rise in recent years, with 1 in 5 teens now living with some form of hearing impairment.
 For many teen sufferers, the psychological and social impact of facing hearing difficulties can be immense.
-This makes everyday life more complex and can lead to numerous long-term issues such as anxiety, depression, and even a reduced sense of personal security.
+This makes everyday life more complex and can lead to numerous long-term issues such as anxiety, depression, sleep problems, and even a reduced sense of personal security.
 In this post, we’ll explore some of these impacts and suggest ways to help support those affected by hearing loss.

 1. Isolation